Skip to content

 Place this in .claude/settings.json to apply it project-wide (committed to the repo) or .claude/settings.local.json for local-only rules.

 By default, Claude Code respects .gitignore patterns when presenting file suggestions.
-If your sensitive files are already gitignored, they will be excluded from agent file discovery automatically (docs):
+If your sensitive files are already gitignored, they stay out of agent file discovery automatically (settings docs):

 {